Native Wish Bone Sticks

 In their tradition, these help protect from evil spirits and bring good fortune to the house in the future, as well as provide protection to the workers.

 We (the Robinsons) are the fifth owners of Thornewood.
-Every previous owner before us has not touched these, but left these original wish bone sticks hanging in place.
+None of the previous owners before us touched these, instead leaving these original wish bone sticks hanging in place.
 We will as well.

 2004 Smudging Ceremony